 October 22, 2018

-A recent post from Darrell presents me wide opening to a line of thought I’ve wanted to return to for a while now, and I’m going to take it.
+A recent post from Darrell is generous opening to a line of thought I’ve pursued in past, here, and wanted to return to — and I’m going to take it.
 Or I’m going to cross the threshold a little way, at least.
-My first stab at saying something about it is here, in 2015.
-It was still on my mind last year.

 But Darrell’s post presents me an opening and a twist at the same time.
 There’s more digression set up for me in it than I’d have probably wandered into on my own.
 We’ll see how this goes.